legluondunet/MyLittleLutrisScripts/Unreal Tournament 2004/README.md

 ### Technical notes:
 - D3D8toD3D9 wrapper included to obtain better graphic quality and performance.
+- This script will install the Linux version too, you could choose which version to play in a menu at start.
 - Please report issue concerning this script on my Github page: https://github.com/legluondunet/MyLittleLutrisScripts/